Location: Highfield Campus

 You will join a small inclusive team that embraces diversity and the benefits this brings.
 In support of this due consideration will be given to those who have had career breaks for reasons including maternity, paternity or adoption leave, disability or illness.

-Electronics and Computer Science (ECS) holds an Athena SWAN Bronze award in recognition of its’ continued commitment to improving equality for women in science and engineering.
+The School of Electronics and Computer Science (ECS) holds an Athena SWAN Bronze award in recognition of its continued commitment to improving equality for women in science and engineering.
 ECS provides a unique, friendly and supportive environment.
 We have a range of staff development programmes and a unique mentoring and wellbeing scheme.

 To find out more about this exciting opportunity, please contact Mr Mark Long, Mechanical Workshop Manager via firstname.lastname@example.org

-You should submit your completed online application form at https://jobs.soton.ac.uk.
+You should submit your completed online application form at www.jobs.soton.ac.uk.
 The application deadline will be midnight on the closing date stated above.
-If you need any assistance, please call Sam Stubbs (Recruitment Team) on +44 (0) 2380 592750 or email firstname.lastname@example.org Please quote reference 1349721EW on all correspondence.
+If you need any assistance, please call Hannah Farrance (Recruitment Team) on +44 (0) 23 80592750.
+Please quote reference 1584921FP on all correspondence.